 Step 2: Subtract Exemptions (Old Regime Only)

-If you are using the old tax regime, several allowances can be claimed as exempt from tax.
-The new regime does not permit these exemptions.
+Under the old tax regime, several allowances can be claimed as exempt from tax.
+The new regime doesn't permit these exemptions at all.

 - HRA actually received